 Removing Existing Flooring

-Removing any existing flooring costs $0.50 to $3.00 per square foot on average for labor and disposal.
-Old flooring removal costs depend on the type of existing flooring and effort required.
+Removing existing flooring costs $0.50 to $3.00 per square foot for labor and disposal.
+Old flooring removal costs depend on the type of existing flooring and the effort required to remove it.

 |Material||Cost Per Square Foot|

 |Stone, Ceramic, or Porcelain Tile Removal||$1.50 – $4.00|